Skara Brae

-The site was occupied from roughly 3180 BC to about 2500 BC and is Europe's most complete Neolithic village.
+The site was occupied from roughly 3180 BC to around 2500 BC and is Europe's most complete Neolithic village.
 Skara Brae gained UNESCO World Heritage Site status as one of four sites making up "The Heart of Neolithic Orkney".
 Older than Stonehenge and the Great Pyramids of Giza, it has been called the "Scottish Pompeii" because of its excellent preservation.